|

 tennis courts in the Cristiania Park are in constant use.
 They

-are well maintained and are considered to be the best in the
+are well-maintained and are considered to be the best in the

 area.

-A closer look
+Here is a closer look

 at the two volley